superfashi/WhiteSpace-for-OldDriver/README.md

 -h, --help: View the manual
 -e, --encrypt: Run encrypt mode
 -d, --decrypt: Run decrypt mode
--a, --advanced: use '+' as a spliter in order to prevent some idiot escape methods -i, --input=: Read a file instead of typing it
+-a, --advanced: use '+' as a spliter in order to prevent some idiot escape methods, also needs to decrypt with this mode -i, --input=: Read a file instead of typing it
 -o, --output=: Write to a file instead of printing it
 ```